“`

 A New York Minute: Wi-Fi Woes and Hard-to-Find Doughs

 In Denver, onlookers see the crowdfunding trend as an echo of the Bitcoin buzz—grandiose, golden, and a little eccentric.
-Here, adventurers crowdfund everything from hiking gear to eco-enduring breweries, intertwining the Rockies’ spirit with communal combined endeavor.
+Here, adventurers crowdfund everything from hiking gear to eco-sustainable breweries, intertwining the Rockies’ spirit with communal collaboration.

 Austin’s Creative Pulse: From Cafés to Cloud Storage